HOME

 Psoriatic Arthritis

 Bone and other joint tissues become inflamed, and, like rheumatoid arthritis, it can affect the whole body.
 Affects about 5 percent of people with psoriasis, a chronic skin disease.
 Likely to affect fingers or spine.
-Symptoms are mild in most people but can be quite severe
+Symptoms are mild in most people but can be quite severe.

 Systemic Lupus Erythematosus